glow-io/envconfig/README.md

 }
 ```

-Envconfig won't process a field with the "ignored" tag set to "true", even if a corresponding
+Envconfig won't read values from environment variables for a field with the "ignored" tag set to "true", even if a
-environment variable is set.
+corresponding environment variable is set.
+Defaults will still be applied.

 ## Supported Struct Field Types